Munitions

 Chlorine gas cylinders

-Chlorine gas cylinders are industrial pressure vessels that become chemical weapons when filled, modified, or delivered to release toxic chlorine intentionally.
-In the 2018 Syria Missile Strikes archive, the relevant use is the Douma attack: OPCW investigators found that Syrian Arab Air Force helicopters dropped two yellow chlorine-filled cylinders on residential buildings, providing the chemical-weapons trigger cited by the United States, United Kingdom, and France for the 14 April 2018 missile strikes.
+Chlorine gas cylinders are industrial pressure vessels that become improvised chemical munitions when adapted or delivered to release toxic chlorine intentionally.
+In the April 2018 U.S., UK, and French strikes in the 2011 Syrian Civil War archive, the relevant use is the Douma attack: OPCW investigators found that Syrian Arab Air Force helicopters dropped two yellow chlorine-filled cylinders on residential buildings, providing the chemical-weapons trigger cited by the United States, United Kingdom, and France for the 14 April 2018 missile strikes.

 Built by